 Odds in the NBA are set based on what sportsbooks feel is the closest way to handicap the bet so that it is a 50/50 toss-up.
 Then, the book sets standard odds at -110, which is why to take a 10% “rake” or “vig” from the winner.
 So, usually, it takes a $110 bet to win $100 on a Moneyline wager.

 While oddsmakers do their best to come close to the mark every time with a point spread or total, there is often value to be found when betting on the NBA.
 Stay tuned for more information on how to identify value.

-Let’s start with the basic parameters of the NBA schedule: The 2019-2020 season begins on Oct.
-22 and lasts until the NBA playoffs begin in April.
-The NBA finals begin in June.
+Let’s start with the basic parameters of the NBA schedule: The 2020-21 season begins on Dec.
+22 and lasts until the NBA playoffs begin in the spring.

 What are NBA Power Rankings?